 - What is Refinancing?

-You’ve likely heard of people refinancing their mortgage, but you might not know that refinancing your auto loan is also an option.
+You’ve likely heard of people refinancing their mortgage, but you might not know that refinancing is also an option.

-Refinancing simply means using a new loan to pay off an existing auto loan.
-When you refinance your auto loan, you will also be required to put up your vehicle as collateral.
-Refinancing allows you to negotiate new terms for your loan.
-This includes your interest rate, monthly payments, and the duration of your loan.
+Refinancing simply means using a new debt to pay off an existing notes.
+When you refinance, you will also be required to put up your vehicle as collateral.
+Refinancing allows you to negotiate new terms for your debt.
+This includes your interest rate, monthly payments, and the duration payments.

 Refinancing can be an appealing option for a variety of reasons.